Woojeong-Lee/Woojeong-Lee.github.io/index.md

 <p>
-  My research interests are in understanding how internal states shape human cognitive processes, and interactions with the external environment, and how these processes are represented in the brain.
+  My research interests are in understanding how internal states shape human cognitive processes, and how these processes are represented in the brain.
 </p>